Jennifer Lopez’s Braless Gold Look Is The Talk Of Instagram

 Jennifer Lopez sparked a ton of comments on her latest social media post as she looked absolutely glowing in a sexy ensemble while heading to the premiere of her highly anticipated new film, Hustlers.

-In the brand new Instagram update, JLo rocks a dangerously low-cut gold gown, which flaunted the singer’s braless cleavage.
+In the brand new Instagram update, JLo rocks a dangerously low-cut gold gown, which flaunted her braless cleavage.
 Jennifer stunned in the ensemble, which also boasted see-through sleeves to showcase her toned arms.

 Lopez wore her shoulder-length, blonde hair parted to the side and styled in straight strands which fell around her face.
 She also rocked a glam makeup look, which included darkened eyebrows, dramatic pink eye shadow, and long, thick lashes.
 She added a bronzed glow, pink blush on her cheeks, and a glossy orange lip color to complete the style.

-Of course, JLo’s fans took to the comment section to gush over the actress on her special night, and tell her how amazing she looked in the process.
+Of course, JLo’s fans took to the comment section to gush over the actress on her special night and tell her how amazing she looked in the process.

-“You wearing gold just like the Golden Globe and Oscar. #JustSaying,” one fans said, seemingly hoping that Lopez gets some love for her role as Ramona in the movie this award season.
+“You wearing gold just like the Golden Globe and Oscar. #JustSaying,” one fan said, seemingly hoping that Lopez gets some love for her role as Ramona in the movie this award season.

 “Slay queen,” a second fan wrote.